 A Luxury Stay at Nishimuraya Honkan

-One experience you should have while in Japan is staying in a traditional Japanese ryokan.
-Thus, the ryokans in Kinosaki Onsen, which is a quick trip from Kyoto or Osaka, will give you a luxurious experience that will pamper and refresh you!
+One experience you should have while in Japan is staying at a traditional Japanese ryokan or inn.
+One of the best places to enjoy a ryokan stay is Kinosaki Onsen, which is a quick trip from Kyoto or Osaka.
+Kinosaki Onsen will give you a luxurious traditional experience complete with kaiseki dining, onsen soaking, and enjoying a quaint town stroll in yukata.

 As denoted by the name, Kinosaki is the onsen district of the city of Toyooka, Japan.
-Onsens are the traditional Japanese baths, typically with water from natural hot springs.
-Kinosaki Onsen has been regarded as one of the best onsen towns in Japan, with over 1,400 years of onsen history.
+Onsen are traditional Japanese hot springs, that are fed by natural hot springs ranging in temperature and offering a variety health benefits.
+Kinosaki Onsen has been regarded as one of the best onsen towns in Japan, with over 1,400 years of onsen history!

-During our time in Kinosaki Onsen, we stayed at Nishimuraya Honkan which we will be covering our experience in this luxury ryokan in this post.
-However, if you are looking for another place to stay in Kinosaki Onsen or things to do in Kinosaki Onsen, check out this post.
+On our first visit to Kinosaki Onsen, we stayed at Nishimuraya Honkan which is one of Kinosaki Onsen’s most luxurious ryokan which is the main focus of this post.
+However, if you are looking for other places to stay in Kinosaki Onsen or more things to do in Kinosaki Onsen, check out this post.

 How to Get to Kinosaki Onsen